CoPLaWS/2025/README.md

 The dinner will start 18:30 at [Madklubben København, Store Kongensgade 66](https://maps.app.goo.gl/C1YPPPQyyEfsh6Qd6).
 In case of an abnormally large attendance number, we will have to change this plan, and we will let you know as soon as possible after the registration deadline.
+You sign up for the dinner through the aarticipation registration link above.

 ## Local Organisers
 Léon Gondelman, Anders Schlichtkrull